The Seljuk Han of Anatolia

 The Anatolian Seljuks built the following types of structures :

-Medreses (schools for theology or science)
+MEDRESES (schools for theology or science)

 Döner Kümbet, Kayseri, ca. 1275

 There are traces of other Seljuk palaces.
-These include the Keykubadiye (1224-26) in Kayseri, which consisted of 3 pavilions decorated with geometric tiles, and the Alaeddin Kiosk in Konya, at the foot of the hill where stands the Alaeddin Mosque.
+These include the Keykubadiyye (1224-26) in Kayseri, which consisted of 3 pavilions decorated with geometric tiles, and the Alaeddin Kiosk in Konya, at the foot of the hill where stands the Alaeddin Mosque.
 Very little is known of this latter structure, other than it was 2 storeys high and probably served as the palace of the Sultan.
 Its construction was started by Kiliç Arslan II and was completed by Alaeddin Keykubad I. It is believed that its interior was decorated with stucco and tile.
 Other Seljuk palaces built by Alaeddin Keykubad include the Alara Saray (1224), decorated with frescoes and tiles, and the kiosk at the rear of the stage of the Aspendos theater.
 The Sultans also built villas or "pleasure pavilions" for resting, entertaining or for hunting parties.
 These include the Haydar Bey, Hizir Ilyas and Kizil Köşk structures outside of Kayseri, and the Gulefşen, Sedre and Hasbahce villas outside of Alanya.

 The Arsenal at Alanya